johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/study_material/material/dynamic_analysis/testing.md

 * Is the coverage good enough?
 * If you make any changes in ```JPacman``` sources, can you rely on the current tests to catch faults?

-Task 2 -- Increasing Coverage on JPacman
+Task 2 -- Increasing Coverage on JPacman - 20 points
 ===================

 For the second task, we will increase the coverage on JPacman.
 Doing that is very simple,